With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 As we were heading back to Kalispell after two nature-infused days in Glacier National Park, more and more roadside waterfalls caught our attention.
 Sacred Dancing Cascade with its photogenic, plunging rapids was one of them.

 When we pulled off near a small overlook in the late afternoon, the parking area was almost empty.
-Too tired for one more proper hike, but never too exhausted for another round of the Glacier National Park’s photogenic waterfalls, we walked down to a wooden observation platform and greedily stared at the cascades.
+Too tired for one more proper hike, but never too exhausted for another round of Glacier National Park’s photogenic waterfalls, we walked down to a wooden observation platform and greedily stared at the cascades.

 8. Unnamed Waterfall at Haystack Creek